-Even though I’d said that The BroserWeights were always nailed on to win the tournament, there were moments when I was convinced that Liverpool’s Finest would be walking away with the trophy, but sadly, as a supporter of my own countrymen, it wasn’t to be and Dunne and Riddle would pick up the win in a fantastic match that’s worth repeat viewing.
+Even though I’d said that The BroserWeights were always nailed on to win the tournament, there were moments when I was convinced that Liverpool’s Finest would be walking away with the trophy, but sadly, as a supporter of my countrymen, it wasn’t to be and Dunne and Riddle would pick up the win in a fantastic match that’s worth repeat viewing.

 Winners And New Dusty Rhodes Tag-Team Classic Winners: The BroserWeights

-Even though it seems as if I’m a minority of one in regards to Worlds Collide, I was hoping that this week’s NXT would help scrub away some of the residues that was still lingering around after a disappointing PPV.
+Even though it seems as if I’m a minority of one in regards to Worlds Collide, I was hoping that this week’s NXT would help scrub away some of the residues that were still lingering around after a disappointing PPV.

 Well, not only did it scrub it away, it feels as if my brain has been dipped in bleach and boiled clean.

 This was another superb episode and one that I’d watch again in a heartbeat and it set up some of the hottest matches going into NXT: TakeOver Portland.